Popular words in English. A list of basic English words for live communication. Greetings and farewells

 Have you something better than this?– Do you have anything better?

-then- after
+then- Then

 [ðen]

-Word then very similar to the previous one, but it has nothing to do with the comparison.
-Word then is a circumstance of time with the meaning "after":
+Word then very similar to the previous one, but has nothing to do with comparison.
+Word then is a circumstance of time with meaning "Then":

-We were young then.“We were young then.
+We were young then.“We were young then.”

-What did you do then?– What did you do then?
+What did you do then?-What did you do then?

-now- now
+now- Now

 Word now is a circumstance of time indicating the present moment: